Planogram. How to create it and why do retail chains need it so much?

 Planograms are often the responsibility of the merchandising department or a separate planogramming department.
 A merchandiser or a planner from the central office of a chain store can create a planogram.
 After the planogram is created, it is sent to the network stores for execution.
 The manager in the store receives the layout scheme and places the goods on the shelves according to the planogram.

 The planogram helps to manage not only the layout and assortment.
 It provides an opportunity to establish cooperation with suppliers.
 Working with the layout scheme, it is convenient for the retail chain and the supplier to coordinate the placement of goods on the shelves.

 Why do retail chains need planograms?

 With planograms, retailers can determine exactly when and where to apply their merchandise for maximum profit.

-Without planograms, it's hard to get real value from your point of sale data.
-There is a situation when there is data, but it is difficult to interpret or analyze it.
+Without planograms, it's hard to get real value from your point-of-sale data.
+There is a situation when there is data, but it isn't easy to interpret or analyze it.
 To solve this problem, you need to combine your sales data with sales space, shelf, and product data using planograms.
 Thus, a planogram is used to predict changes in sales or profits for an individual product, brand, or entire category.